Pickwick Lake Bass Fishing History: Fly Fishing Bass on Pickwick Lake Tennessee

 This is no polite trout stream where small fish sip tiny midges from the water’s surface.
 Pickwick stands as a massive 43,000-acre Tennessee Valley Authority beast that offers some of the best Pickwick Lake bass fishing in the region.
 Think about 500 miles of shoreline packed with submerged stumps, thick hydrilla mats, rocky ledges, and aggressive bass.

 We are targeting smallmouth bass that fight like caffeinated honey badgers and largemouth bass plotting world domination from the dark cypress shadows.
-You will experience elite Tennessee River fly fishing because nobody needs a baitcaster to experience topwater glory.
+You will experience elite Tennessee River fly fishing because nobody needs a bait caster to experience topwater glory.
 Grab your heaviest rods and prepare for a wild ride on the Tennessee River.

 Table of Contents